iantar1/minishell/README.md

 - Follow the build and run instructions provided in the next section.
 - Once the shell is running, you can enter commands and interact with the shell.

-## Project Structure
-The project is structured into two main components:
-- **Parsing**: Located in the `parsing/` directory.
-- **Execution**: Located in the `execution/` directory.

-Each component may have additional utility files, headers, and source files to organize the codebase effectively.

 ## Build and Run
 To build and run the simple shell project, follow these steps:
 1. Clone the repository to your local machine.